 —- Tapping abandoned mines in Greece and Albania, along with newly discovered deposits in Finland, would alleviate European industries’ problem, according to Herrington, who proposes mandatory labeling to alert raw-material users about the origins of their products.

 “Toyota is getting into partnerships with mining companies,” said Nick Arndt, a geologist at France’s Joseph Fourier University.
-“It’s not quite clear why European companies are not doing that.”
+“It’s not quite clear why European precious metals companies are not doing that.”